a5a5aa555oo/rtw89-1/README.md

 ### Q2.
 How to update the driver installed via DKMS?

-   1. Check the version of the rtw89 driver installed on your system.
+   1. Check the version of the rtw89 driver installed in your system.
       ```
       sudo dkms status rtw89
       ```